When you get the “no service” message and you are absolutely sure there is no hardware or SIM card issue then you probably hold a Blacklisted iPhone.

 For what reason

 As I explained there are 3 blacklist reasons.
-There are many services for stolen iPhone, less for frauded and only a handful for replaced devices.
+There are many services for stolen iPhones, less for frauded, and only a handful for replaced devices.

 In which country